legisledger/legisledger/docs/BAYESIAN_CALCULATION_METHOD.md

 - [ ] Reasoning is clear and documented
 - [ ] Contradictory evidence is included
 - [ ] Conservative defaults used when uncertain
+- [ ] BF < 1 handled with Inverse BF and favorsNullHypothesis flag

 ### Red Flags for Reviewer